filecoin-project/lotus-docs/content/en/docs/developers/local-network.md

     ./lotus-miner init --genesis-miner --actor=t01000 --sector-size=2KiB --pre-sealed-sectors=~/.genesis-sectors --pre-sealed-metadata=~/.genesis-sectors/pre-seal-t01000.json --nosync
     ```

     This process may take a few minutes.
+When complete, the terminal window will display:

+    ```plaintext
-It will display `Miner successfully created, you can now start it with 'lotus-miner run'` when complete.
+    Miner successfully created, you can now start it with 'lotus-miner run'
+    ```

 1. Start the miner: